christian-taillon/christian-taillon.github.io/docs/sigma-guide.markdown

 title: "Sigma Rule Guide"
 permalink: /sigma-rule-guide
 ---
-Sure, I can help with that.
 Sigma is a generic and open signature format that allows you to describe relevant log events in a straightforward manner.
 The rules are easy to write and can be applied to various log management solutions or SIEM systems.

 Here's a short guide to fill out your provided template: